 Society for Personalized Nano-Medicine

-The 4th Personalized NanoMedicine Symposium brings together top basic, translational, and clinical researchers from around the nations to share the latest studies, important developments, and best research methods in the growing field of NanoMedicine and Nanotechnology.
+The 5th Personalized NanoMedicine Symposium brings together top basic, translational, and clinical researchers from around the nations to share the latest studies, important developments, and best research methods in the growing field of NanoMedicine and Nanotechnology.
 SPNM is a model of collaborative science that brings cross-disciplinary research together in order to expand our understanding of current applications of nanotechnology.
-SPNM 2017 will be held on November 2nd and November 3rd 2017, in Miami, Florida at the Pullman Miami Airport Hotel.
+SPNM 2018 will be held on November 1st and November 2nd 2018, at the MARC Building Pavilion, 11200 SW 8th St in Miami, Florida.

 For students to be considered for our Young Career Investigator’s travel award, please register and submit an abstract by the listed deadline and your abstract will be reviewed for selection by our committee.
 Posters must be 30 x 40 inches.